Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/commands.md

 ## `command` decorator

-The easiest and recommended way to provide a command is to use `command` decorator on a component method and then just yield it in `get_commands`.
+The easiest and recommended way to provide a command is to use `command` decorator on a component method and then just yield it in `get_commands` as part of your provider.
 Each command needs a name, description and a parameter schema - `JSONSchema`.
 By default method name is used as a command name, and first part of docstring for the description (before first double newline) and schema can be provided in the decorator.

 ### Example usage of `command` decorator